GutierrezAllen/Projects/README.md

 # Projects
-All projects that I have taken part of
+All of the past projects that I have taken part of as well as some research papers